Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare interest-earning accounts

-If you think neither a Coverdell ESA or 529 plan is right for you, you may want to consider opening a basic investment account.
+If you think neither a Coverdell Education Savings Account or 529 plan is right for you, you may want to consider opening a basic investment account.
 While the tax benefits may not be as generous, you may see fewer restrictions and more flexibility.
 In some cases, you may have more investment options and the opportunity to work with a financial adviser or hand off investment management to a sophisticated robo-advisor algorithm.

 A simple savings account may be the safest bet, but you’d likely earn the smallest amount of interest.